linb1/Survive/README.md

 - Webpack

 ## Implementation Timeline
-- Creating base for game (2days): initial map layout, player functions
+- Friday: Creating base for the game, setting up game architecture, creating window layout, overall getting things to render onto the screen and getting comfortable with technologies
-- Creating enemies (1 day): enemy logic for chasing player
-- Creating game logic(1-2 days): object interactions, game logic
-- Finishing up (1-2 days): animations, graphics, bonus
+- Saturday: Creating classes for board and player, making sure they render on the screen
+- Sunday: Creating projectiles, map, enemies, and implementing collision detection for player/enemies
+- Monday: Create game logic, implement enemy AI to follow player
+- Tuesday: Finish up on useer control, anything game related, and working on styling, such as adding animation and sprites
+- Wednesday: Finish styling the game, adding nav links, and any bonus features if possible

 ## Bonus Features
-- background music
+- Background music
-- additional game features: upgrading weapons, unique enemies
+- Additional game features: upgrading weapons, unique enemies